ChartIQ/chartiq-react-seed/README.md

   If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io>.

+- Node.js (https://nodejs.org/).
+We use Node.js and npm to load the React components as well as the different libraries to transform JSX and ES6 to ES5.

 ## Getting started

 To view the example, create a *chartiq* folder at the project root and, at a minimum, copy the ChartIQ library *js* and *css* directories to the *chartiq* folder.
 If you have plug-ins enabled for your license, copy the *plugins* folder also.
 Optionally, if you have plug-ins enabled for your license or need to use our example data or example quote feeds, copy the *examples/data* and *example/feeds* folders as well.